-Where other weather stations were often difficult to install, the Tempest had everything in a small package not much larger than a human hand.
-It also promised smart home connectivity, which at that time wasn’t all that common.
-To many smart home enthusiasts, a smart home-connected weather station just makes sense.
-There are a ton of smart home devices that could benefit from weather data.
+Other weather stations were often tricky to install.
+That is not the case here.
+The Tempest had everything in a small package not much larger than a human hand.
+It also promised smart home connectivity, which wasn’t all that common at that time.
+To many smart home enthusiasts, a smart home-connected weather station makes sense.
+Many smart home devices could benefit from weather data.

 If you own a smart home, the WeatherFlow Tempest is the weather station to buy.
 The lightning detection capabilities are also the best we've seen.